AdaCore/learn/content/courses/intro-to-ada/chapters/exceptions.rst

     procedure Main is
     begin
        raise My_Except;
-       --  Execution of current control flow abandoned; an exception of kind --  "My_Except" will bubble up until it is caught.
+       --  Execution of current control flow
+       --  abandoned; an exception of kind
+       --  "My_Except" will bubble up until it
+       --  is caught.

        raise My_Except with "My exception message";
-       --  Execution of current control flow abandoned; an exception of --  kind "My_Except" with associated string will bubble up until --  it is caught.
+       --  Execution of current control flow
+       --  abandoned; an exception of kind
+       --  "My_Except" with associated string will
-    end Main;
+       --  bubble up until it is caught. end Main;

 Handling an exception